 - Don't post your email address to public websites or forums.
 Spammers often scan these sites for email addresses.

 - Don't click the "Unsubscribe" link in a spam email.
 It would only let the spammer know your address is legitimate, which could lead to you receiving more spam.
+Instead, block the sender or mark the message as spam.

 - Don't reply to spam.
 Be aware that if you reply to a spam email, your reply most-likely will not go back to the original spammer because the FROM header in the spam message will most-likely be forged.